lars1050/csc341-s24/prog-assign-csc341/prog03-enhanced/README.md

 Testing is an essentail part of coding.
 In this assignment, you will use the provided unit tests to ensure your code is working properly.

-To run the tests, compile your code and run the TestListEnhanced.java file. **If you see any output on the screen that have indicates an expected value versus an actual value then your code is wrong** (or my tests are wrong, but I did check them, so I think they are good, but you can always ask to be sure!).
+To run the tests, compile your code and run the `TestListEnhanced.java` file (notice there are 3 test files - TestList for prog02, TestListEnhanced for prog03, and TestReplace for you to write as part of the assignment). **If you see any output on the screen that displays an expected value versus an actual value then your code is wrong** (or my tests are wrong, but I did check them, so I think they are good, but you can always ask to be sure!).

 ```
 > javac *.java